activisthandbook/activisthandbook/articles/trainings.md

 -   [**Common Ecologies**](http://commonecologies.net/?utm_source=activisthandbook.org) ([Twitter](https://twitter.com/CommonEcologies?utm_source=activisthandbook.org)): "We organize courses, discussions, encounters, co-learning processes and programmes, and make podcasts.
 We work for people, groups and organizations that struggle (or want to struggle) for socio-ecological transformation and justice.
 Our work is based out of different locations in Europe (mostly Austria, Germany, Spain, Italy at the moment), linking to a network of allies."

+-   [**Leading Change Network**](https://leadingchangenetwork.org/our-programs/) ([Twitter](https://twitter.com/LeadingChangeNt?utm_source=activisthandbook.org)): We're a global community working for local and systemic change.
+We exist to develop civic leadership, organizations and campaigns to change the world.

+### Europe 🇪🇺

+International training organisations with a focus on Europe:

+-   [**IGLYO Activist Academy**](https://www.activist-academy.org/?utm_source=activisthandbook.org)**:** "We offer a skills-based training programme for young people between 18 and 30 at the beginning of their activist careers who are passionate about activism, advocacy and learning, and have a strong interest in lesbian, gay, bisexual, transgender, queer and intersex (LGBTQI) rights."

 ### Australia 🇦🇺